Best 5 Ways to Spend a Lump Sum of Money

 4. Investing Your Money

-Many options are available for investing your a large lump sum of money, and before you choose any particular form of investment, you need to consider the risks and advantages of each opportunity.
+Many options are available for investing a large lump sum of money, and before you choose any particular form of investment, you need to consider the risks and advantages of each opportunity.

 Is your attitude to risk low, medium or high?